 A little note on the nutrition of acai…

 Acai (pronounced ahh-sah-ee) is a berry from Brazil which has been credited as being packed full of antioxidants, substances that have been found to be protective against vascular disease, diabetes and cancer (1)(2).
-However, many of these studies have only been done in vitro (in a lab) and haven’t been replicated in human studies yet, or are pilot studies (have only used a small number of people so do not provide strong evidence).
+However, many of these studies have only been done in vitro (in a lab) and haven’t been replicated in human studies yet, or are pilot studies (have only used a small number of people so don’t provide strong evidence).

 Acai Bowl Recipe